Oprah's task: Turn Armstrong audience into regular OWN viewers

 OWN is already capitalizing on the Armstrong interview by selling advertising at a premium to its usual rates, said Logan, though he did not provide specific figures.

 The network is giving priority to advertisers who have bought time on "Oprah's Next Chapter," which will air the interview, in the past, and those that will also commit to other shows.
-Ongoing OWN sponsors include General Motors Co, Target Corp, and Kellogg Co.
+Ongoing OWN sponsors include General Motors Co (GM.N), Target Corp (TGT.N), and Kellogg Co K.N..

 But for OWN to leverage the Armstrong interview into lasting financial gains, it needs to boost advertising revenue and distribution fees.